-This hearty meat and potato casserole comes from Max and Eli Sussman's cookbook Classic Recipes for Modern People.
+This hearty meat and potato casserole, perfect for a nontraditional Passover main, comes from Eli and Max Sussman’s Classic Recipes for Modern People (Olive Press, 2015).

 - 1 tbsp. extra virgin olive oil